 The cab driver freaks out and bodily throws the Dude out of his cab just for insulting The Eagles.

 Bittersweet Ending: The Cowboy argues for this.
-We hear there's a little Lebowski on the way, albeit one that won't have the Dude's involvement in his upbringing.
-In addition, Big Lebowski gets traumatized by Walter for his swindle, and the irritating Nihilists won't harass the Dude anymore.
+Donny is dead and the Dude and Walter will never be able to prove the Big Lebowski's guilt, meaning all they have to do now is contemplate their lives before the big game.
+However we hear there's a little Lebowski on the way, albeit one that won't have the Dude's involvement in his upbringing.
+In addition, Big Lebowski gets traumatized by Walter for his swindle, the irritating Nihilists won't harass the Dude anymore, and the Dude won't take the fall for Bunny's disappearance like the Big Lebowski planned.
 And, you know, come what may... "the Dude abides."

 Black Comedy: One of the blackest.
-Even Walter's euolgy/funeral for Donny ends up being hilarious.
+Even Walter's eulogy/funeral for Donny ends up being hilarious.

 Butt Monkey: Donny gets no respect from his friends (especially Walter) when he tries to join in on their conversations.
 Literally the only time he isn't told to shut the fuck up by Walter, or something similar, is at the end - when he's dying.